-The Draft Australian Curriculum: Technologies draws together the distinct but related subjects of Design and Technologies and Digital Technologies.
+The Australian Curriculum: Technologies draws together the distinct but related subjects of Design and Technologies and Digital Technologies.
 It will ensure that all students benefit from learning about and working with traditional, contemporary and emerging technologies that shape the world in which we live.
 In creating solutions, as well as responding to the designed world, students will contribute to sustainable patterns of living for themselves and others.

 Validation of Achievement Standards

-Advisory group and writers
+Advisory group and writers for Technologies (Writing phase)

 In July 2012 ACARA appointed writers and advisory group members for the writing phase.
 The selection process for the writers and the Advisory Group (Writing phase) involved the evaluation of over 80 applications from teachers, professional associations, education authorities, academics and industry professionals from all states and territories, and the references from nominated referees for those shortlisted.

 The Technologies Advisory Group (Writing phase) was established to provide a balance of informed views on Technologies curriculum.
 Members included curriculum experts from a range of states and territories, technologies specialisations and stages of schooling.

 Writing began with an induction program in August 2012.
 Two Coaches have been appointed for the writing phase.
 Professor Lyndon Anderson for Design and Technologies and Professor Chris Pilgrim for Digital Technologies.

 Shaping of the Foundation to Year 10 Australian Curriculum: Technologies

 The Shape of the Australian Curriculum: Technologies

 sets the broad direction for writing the Australian Curriculum for Technologies.
 This has been developed with significant input from teachers, academics, professional teachers’ associations, education authorities and the Technologies industry and community.